Crises of Citizenship: Global Spotlight Week 2018

 Thursday, February 22 | 5pm @ FedEx Global Education Center Room #1005

 The Black population in Canada today is highly diverse; it includes the Canadian-born descendants of those who came through the slave trade; the descendants of those who migrated from the U.S. before and after the Civil War; and Blacks who immigrated from the Caribbean, African, and other countries in recent decades.
 Notwithstanding this diversity, portrayals of Blacks as a homogeneous group abound in the Canadian public discourse and academic writings.
-This presentation will deal with the immigration, socioeconomic conditions, and experiences of racism among Blacks in Canada, paying particular attention to Black continental Africans.
+This presentation dealt with the immigration, socioeconomic conditions, and experiences of racism among Blacks in Canada, paying particular attention to Black continental Africans.
+Refreshments were provided after the lecture.

 Professor Joseph Mensah is Chair of the Department of Geography at York University in Toronto.
 A first-generation African-Canadian intellectual, born and raised in post-colonial Ghana where he did his B.A., he has written widely on Cultural Studies, transnational and return migration, ethno-racial identity formation, and African development.
 His most recent book, written with Christopher J. Williams, is entitled Boomerang Ethics: How Racism Affects Us All.